 Nørreport Station, Copenhagen

-Nørreport Station is Denmark’s busiest transport hub, and following the transformation, it has become a well-functioning station in an urban space with good user flow and a strong urban pulse.
+Nørreport Station is Denmark’s busiest transport hub, and following the transformation, it is the center of an urban space with a smooth passenger flow and a distinct city pulse.

 Cyclists and and pedestrians were prioritized via rerouting and reducing vehicular traffic.
 Key values were urban life, passenger flow, wayfinding and accessibility.

 The development of a new bike parking concept more than doubled the parking spaces available as well as easing their use.
 The lighting was designed to create a safe and attractive urban space after dark.
 The project was awarded with The Danish Lighting Award 2016.

 The project fell into three sub-projects: The urban space sub-project with new designs of the station forecourt and buildings, pavings and surfacings, bicycle parking, access and traffic arrangements; the modernization of the platform for long-distance trains; and the renovation of the concrete structures above the underground platforms.
 Gottlieb Paludan Architects was involved in all three sub-projects and coordinated many different aspects of the project.